Let (208) 782-0233 take care of your appraisal needs

-To many, an appraisal is simply another cost on the settlement sheet for a home purchase or refinance.
-Practically all lenders still need a local expert because the stakes are very high, even though there are a multiplying number of automated home valuation systems that may appear to be more practical than an appraisal.
-Is obtaining a mortgage the only basis for getting an appraisal?
-Are there more cases when the services of a licensed, independent real estate professional could come in handy?
+To a lot of us, an appraisal just looks like one more thing in the long list of items for a home purchase or refinance.
+Practically all lenders still want a local expert because the stakes are very high, even though there are an increasing number of automated home valuation processes that might seem more prudent than an appraisal.
+Is getting a mortgage the only reason to acquire an appraisal?
+Are there also situations when the services of a licensed, independent real estate professional might come in handy?
 Of course.

 It's probable you're paying too much in property taxes if you reside in an area where property values have declined.
-Property taxes are determined by a past assessment of your real estate, so if values have gone down in your neighborhood, you can appeal your assessment and save money.
-When building your case, an appraisal from us is your best evidence.
-We can assist you in challenging your tax assessment.
+Ad Valorem taxes are based upon a past assessment of your house, so if values have gone down in your neighborhood, you can appeal your assessment and save money.
+An appraisal from (208) 782-0233 is your best evidence when building your case.
+We're equipped to assist you in disputing your tax assessment.

-When the amount being loaned to the home buyeris more than 80% of the actual value of the real estate, nearly all lenders ask buyers to purchase this additional insurance policy.
-That policy is Private Mortgage Insurance, or PMI.
-This added payment is often folded into the monthly mortgage payment and is promptly forgotten.
-PMI isn't required when the leftover balance of the loan - whether through market appreciation or principal pay down - goes below the 80% mark, making this very unfortunate.
-In fact, the Homeowners Protection Act (HPA) of 1998 was passed by the United States Congress requiring lenders to dismiss the PMI payments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an additional insurance policy that many lenders ask homebuyers to buy when the amount being loaned to the homebuyer is more than 80% of the actual value of the property.
+Since the added payment is usually bundled into the monthly mortgage payment, it is often forgotten.
+This is damaging because PMI isn't necessary when the remaining balance of the loan - whether through market appreciation or principal pay down - dips below the 80% level.
+In fact, the United States Congress passed a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to do away with the PMI installments when the loan-to-value ratio conditions have been met.

-If you'd like to eliminate PMI, Advantage Appraisal Services, LLC will give you a statement regarding the value of your home.
-The price you paid for the home valuation can generally be offset in just a few months because you'll no longer be paying the PMI.
+(208) 782-0233 will give you a statement regarding the value of your home, and the price you paid for the home valuation can often be regained in just a few months because you'll no longer be paying the PMI.

-A divorce can be an especially daunting ordeal for both parties, and it is often more complicated by the hard decision of who keeps the house.
-Regardless of the situation, it's a good idea to get an appraisal from Advantage Appraisal Services, LLC so both parties are completely aware of the true market value of their home.
+A divorce can be a very daunting experience for both parties, and it is often even more complicated by the challenging decision of who gets the house.
+Regardless of the circumstances, it's a good idea to get an appraisal from (208) 782-0233 so both parties are entirely aware of the true market value of their property.

-The parties will have a good idea of what price to set, if they want to sell the home.
-And if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.
+If the parties wish to sell the home, they'll have a better idea of what price to set.
+And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.

-The death of a loved one is a difficult time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the residential property involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the fullest degree of discretion.
+Losing a loved one is a painful time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
+We guarantee the fullest degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

-Most Americans do not have dedicated estate planners or executors to handle these issues, unlike wealthier individuals.
-And seeing that a home or other property often makes up an uneven share of the total estate value, knowing the true worth of the real estate at hand is of significant importance to ensuring disputing parties walk away knowing they've gotten an honest deal.
+Unlike wealthy individuals, most Americans do not have dedicated estate planners or executors to take care of these issues.
+And since a home or other property often makes up a disproportionate share of the total estate value, knowing the true value of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've gotten an honest deal.

-Relocate to or from Bingham County for work
+Move to or from Bingham County through an employee relocation program

-We understand the headaches associated with an employee relocation.
-That being said, we take great care in organizing a convenient appointment time for the appraisal inspection.
-We encourage relocating employees to provide remarks on the positive attributes of their property, along with information regarding any current sales or listings in their area that they want considered during our thorough inspection.
+We know the headaches involved with an employee relocation.
+That's why we take great care in establishing a convenient appointment time for the appraisal inspection.
+We encourage relocating employees to provide feedback on the positive aspects of their property, as well as information about any recent sales or listings in their area that they want considered during our intensive inspection.

-Close on your home quickly — for an accurate price
+Close on your home quickly — at the right price

-Whether you want to sell your home on your own or use the assistance of a real estate agent, a professional appraisal will help you make a better educated decision when determining your selling price.
-An appraiser has no vested interest in what amount the house sells for, unlike real estate agents.
-Our fees aren't a percentage of the sales price, but rather they rest on our efforts to complete the appraisal report.
+Whether you decide to sell your home on your own or use the assistance of a real estate agent, a professional appraisal will help you make a better educated decision regarding your selling price.
+Apart from a real estate agent, an appraiser has no vested interest in what amount the house sells for.
+Our fees aren't a percentage of the sales price, but rather they are based on our efforts to complete the appraisal report.

-On a daily basis, we examine the difference in value things like an extra bathroom or a kitchen remodel can make.
-Obtaining a professional appraisal is a trusted way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long houses stay on the market.
+We determine the difference in value things like an additional bathroom or a kitchen remodel can make on a daily basis.
+And we're experts in knowing how long housesstay on the market.
+So, getting a professional appraisal is a trusted way to decide what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.